Panama is a peculiar country with peculiar

 Bocas town is probably the biggest backpacker hub in Panama, but it’s still charming, particularly the view when we arrive by boat with all the houses on the hedge and over the sea.
 It’s also much cleaner than I expected it to be.
 We didn’t spend much time in Bocas town but did rent a bike and had a very pleasant ride through the island.
 If you have time, we strongly advise you to do the same.

 #19 Though, If you are looking for a more authentic and less crowded island, Bastimentos may be your answer.
 Don’t get us wrong, you still have many guest houses, hostels, hotels, and even high-end resorts in Bastimentos, but the island is big and many wonderful sites have little to no people.

 On the other hand, Old Bank, the local village in Bastimentos was a big disappointment.
 It’s too dirty and has a general bad look on it.
 Still, it’s a budget place to spend the night before heading to the beautiful beaches on the other side of the island.

 In Bastimentos, we strongly advise you to take a full day to hike the island and discover by yourself some of its beaches.
 It’s a real adventure a great prize in the end.
 Take particular note to try and get to Polo Beach.

-#20 Boquete is the small mountain town located on the base of old Baru Volcano.
-The whole region is famous for its many and beautiful trails in the forest.
+#20 Boquete is a small mountain town located on the base of the old Baru Volcano.
+The whole region is famous for its many beautiful trails in the forest.
 You should also note that this is not an ordinary tropical forest.
 In Boquete, due to the altitude, you have a cloud forest, with its misty, foggy weather.